global-input/global-input-message/README.md

 npm install --save socket.io-client
 ```

-A [receiver application](#receiver-application) needs to use the QR codes to share the [the required information](#qr-code) with the [calling application](#calling-application).
+The application also needs to use QR Code to share the Global Input code data, which can be obtained from the JS library.
 Hence, you also need to install a QR Code Javascript library.
 If you are using the ReactJS framework, you may choose to use [qrcode.react](https://github.com/zpao/qrcode.react):
 ```shell
 npm install --save qrcode.react
 ```